-If your practitioner(s) are still not questioning your true iron status and are still not focusing on your magnesium and ceruloplasmin status.
+If your healthcare practitioner(s) are not questioning your true iron status and are not focusing on your magnesium and ceruloplasmin status.
 Then treating you with calcium, hormone-D, zinc and iron.
-And worst of all, are still “attacking” your alleged “copper toxicity,” then they are wasting both your time and your health, with all due respect.
+And worst of all, are still “attacking” your alleged “copper toxicity,” then they are not addressing your body’s core needs or honoring its innate healing potential.

 This duality of iron is very poorly understood!
 The systemic simplistic solution of adding more iron to your iron dysfunction is both one-sided and dangerous.

 Here is a great way to start the process of better understanding your iron status, as well as supporting its recovery and rebalance within your body: